suj0/suj0.github.io/index.md

 ---
 title: /
 layout: home
-permalink: /
-title: what
-layout: is
-permalink: this
+permalink:
+  - /
+  - no
 ---